DomizianoScarcelli/spotify-recommender/slides.md

 <!--
 In order to let the model generalize and not reconstruct exactly the same input, we add some noise to the input vector.
-To generate this noise, at training time a technique called Hide & Seek is used, in which at each iteration and at random, one of the two vectors in the concatenation is maskes, meaning all its values are put to zero.
+To generate this noise, at training time the authors of the paper used a technique called Hide & Seek is used, in which at each iteration and at random, one of the two vectors in the concatenation is maskes, meaning all its values are put to zero.

 So let's say this is the input, each time we can mask the songs, or mask the artists.
 In this way the model has to learn inter-relationship between artists and tracks to reconstruct the vector.

 Another regularization technique is dropout, with a probability p of a node staying in the network sampled between the interval 0.5, 0.8.
 This allows the model to learn intra-relationship between tracks and between artists.
 -->

 ---
 transition: slide-up